Conflux-Chain/python-conflux-sdk/README.md

 ## Overview

-Python-conflux-sdk helps to interact with Conflux network using python, and most of its APIs are consistent with [web3.py](https://github.com/ethereum/web3.py).
+conflux-web3 helps to interact with Conflux network using python, and most of its APIs are consistent with [web3.py](https://github.com/ethereum/web3.py).

-> Python-conflux-sdk is a wrapping layer over [web3.py](https://github.com/ethereum/web3.py).
+> conflux-web3 is a wrapping layer over [web3.py](https://github.com/ethereum/web3.py).

 ### Code Examples